Clarence Delgado

-Clarence William Delgado (born December 15, 2004), is a Filipino teen actor.
+Clarence William Verzosa Delgado (born December 15, 2004) is a Filipino teen actor.
 He was discovered by Star Circle Quest 2011 where he won as The Male Winner.
 He had appeared in Goin' Bulilit and Way Back Home.

-He transferred to GMA Network in 2021 and is currently an artist of Sparkle. he replaced Baste Granfon who supposed to play the role of Nathan Acosta in First Yaya.
+He transferred to GMA Network in 2021 and is currently an artist of Sparkle.
+He replaced Baste Granfon who supposed to play the role of Nathan Acosta in First Yaya.